pimcore/pimcore/doc/Installation-and-base-configuration.markdown

 > During development you will return to this file and adjust the settings multiple times.

-> This setting file is cached due to performance issues.
+> In older versions this settings file is cached due to performance issues.
 You need to clean up the configuration cache in the pimcore backend so that the changes take affect.
+Since Version 0.10.0 the settings file is not cached any more.